glyfish/glyfish.github.io/_posts/2018-08-25-discrete_cross_correlation_theorem.md

 {% endkatex %}

 Where {% katex %}T{% endkatex %} is the transform matrix computed from the Fourier basis functions.
-Each row the matrix will be the value of the basis functions used for calculation a Fourier coefficient.
+Each element of the matrix is the value of the basis function used in the calculation.
 It is assumed that the time series contains only {% katex %}4{% endkatex %} points so that
 {% katex %}T{% endkatex %} will be a {% katex %}4\times 4{% endkatex %} matrix.
 The transform
 matrix only depends on the number of elements in the time series vector and is given by,